LudovicRousseau/pyscard/src/smartcard/doc/user-guide.rst

     >>> cardrequest = CardRequest(timeout=1, cardType=cardtype)
     >>> cardservice = cardrequest.waitforcard()

-The waitforcard() will either return with a card service or a time-out.
+The ``waitforcard()`` will either return with a card service or a time-out exception.
 The card service connection attribute can be used thereafter to transmit APDU commands to the card, as with the reader centric approach.

     >>> cardservice.connection.connect()
     >>> print(toHexString(cardservice.connection.getATR()))